Atopic dermatitis (AD)

-Atopic dermatitis (AD) also referred to as allergic eczema, can be difficult to treat but many people respond to measures that focus on avoiding triggers, moisturizing the skin and reducing inflammation/infection.
+Also referred to as allergic eczema, AD can be difficult to treat but many people respond to measures that focus on avoiding triggers, moisturizing the skin and reducing inflammation/infection.

 Allergic food triggers are more common in young children (preschool age) than in older children and adults.
 Identifying the possible food triggers may be crucial to preventing flare-ups and reducing ongoing skin inflammation.
 Often there are only a few relevant foods that trigger AD, and ninety percent of the time they are in the category of the "Big 8".
 These include milk, egg, wheat, soybean, fin fish, shellfish, peanut, and tree nut.
 Restricting further contact or consumption of allergic food triggers may greatly reduce the need for medications.
 Unfortunately, food triggers are often not the only factor in disease progression.